-Madrid was left a full six points adrift of the pacesetters and with reawakened doubts over the direction of the team under new coach Carlo Ancelotti after losses to both of its league challengers.
+Madrid was left a full six points adrift of the pacesetters and with reawakened doubts over the direction of the team under new coach Carlo Ancelotti after losses to both its league challengers.
 It lost 1-0 to Atletico last month.

 Bale made his second start of the season since being hampered by muscle injuries, but he didn't prove to be effective in attack with Cristiano Ronaldo.

 Ancelotti further tweaked his starting 11 with Sergio Ramos into midfield, while Barcelona's Gerard Martino chose Cesc Fabregas to accompany Messi and Neymar in attack.